-All adult clockhour students (certificate) are required by State Board Rule to take the Test of Adult Basic Education (TABE) within the first six weeks of enrollment or exempt TABE.
+All adult clockhour students (certificate of 450 hours or more) are required by State Board Rule to take the Test of Adult Basic Education (TABE) within the first six weeks of enrollment or exempt TABE.
 See TABE Requirements located in the Enrollment Services section of this catalog and scheduling information.
 Instructors may require remediation to meet Department of Education minimum basic skill requirements and to enhance individualized approaches to skill training.